google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 <img src="https://developer.chrome.com/multidevice/images/customtab/twitter_menu.png">

-The Chrome browser has a comprehensive menu of actions that users will perform frequently inside a browser, however they may not be relevant to your application context.
+Browsers have a comprehensive menu of actions that users will perform frequently, however they may not be relevant to your application context.

-Chrome Custom Tabs will have a three icon row with "Forward", "Page Info" and "Refresh" on top at all times, with "Find page" and "Open in Browser" on the footer of the menu.
+In Chrome, Custom Tabs has a three icon row with "Forward", "Page Info" and "Refresh" on top at all times, with "Find page" and "Open in Browser" on the footer of the menu.
+Other browser may offer different items.

 As the developer, you can add and customize up to five menu items that will appear between the icon row and foot items.

-The menu item is added by calling [`CustomTabsIntent.Builder#addMenuItem`][6] with title and a pendingIntent that Chrome will call on your behalf when the user taps the item are passed as parameters.
+The menu item is added by calling [`CustomTabsIntent.Builder#addMenuItem`][6] with title and a pendingIntent that browser will call on your behalf when the user taps the item are passed as parameters.

 ```java